-Blogging is fun hobby where you get to share your experiences or enjoyments with people from all over the world who have the same interests as you, however starting and continually running a website isn’t as easy as 1-2-3.
+Blogging is fun hobby where you get to share your experiences, hobbies or knowledge with people from all over the world who have the same interests as you, however starting and continually running a website isn’t as easy as 1-2-3.
 There are so many layers to running a successful blog and although I’m not an expert I can definitely share what I know so you don’t spend a year (like I did) running a website that drew in 5 readers a month, if lucky.

 These days I draw in a few more readers than I previously did, so I must be doing something right?